X01XX/Unorthodox-Expert-System/README.md

 The goal is a better and better prediction of the result of sampling (taking a particular action) of any state.
 By seeking specific samples, combining pairs of similar samples to form rules that encompass spans of sparsely sampled states, and responding to unexpected samples from the use of imperfect rules.

 Based on an improved interpretation of the Karnaugh Map, and introspection.
-Karnaugh Maps have a bug, there is a work-around, see the top of the file theory.html.
+Karnaugh Maps have a bug, there is a work-around, see the top of the file theory.html and max_kmap.jpg.

 K-Map squares that are only in one region have a special significance, see "Limiting an Optimistic Union" and "Confirming an unused region" in theory.html.